jmettraux/rufus-scheduler/README.md

 ### Scheduler#join

 Lets the current thread join the scheduling thread in rufus-scheduler.
 The thread comes back when the scheduler gets shut down.

+`#join` is mostly used in standalone scheduling script (or tiny one file examples).
+Calling `#join` from a web application initializer will probably hijack the main thread and prevent the web application from being served.
+Do not put a `#join` in such a web application initializer file.

 ### Scheduler#threads